• Skip to main content

 Save the milder fruitwoods for more delicate proteins like chicken and fish.

-You can use larger chunks in a charcoal smoker, fill a pellet tube with wood pellets, or, the easiest option, fill a smoker box with wood chips and place it right on your gas grill setup for indirect cooking.
+You can use larger chunks in a charcoal grill or smoker, fill a pellet tube with wood pellets, or, the easiest option, fill a smoker box with wood chips and place it right on your gas grill setup for indirect cooking.
 No need to soak.

 It will take some time for your bratwurst to reach the 165°F they require to be safe to consume.